Dr. Sue Mayes AM

 Dr. Sue Mayes studied fulltime ballet at The National Theatre, under the directorship of Gaylene Stock AM and a Diploma of Dance at the Centre for Performing Arts, Adelaide.
 She completed a Bachelor of Applied Science (Physiotherapy) in 1990 and Graduate Diploma in Sports Physiotherapy in 1996 at La Trobe University.
 Sue has been the Principal Physiotherapist of The Australian Ballet since 1997 and is an Adjunct Research Fellow at La Trobe University.
 She directs our world-renowned Artistic Health Team and manages the diverse injuries of the professional ballet dancer.
 She has published papers from her PhD, titled: ‘Hip joint health in professional ballet dancers’, and co-authored ballet injury related publications.
 In collaboration with Prof Jill Cook, she is leading a research program that is investigating joint health and wellbeing in ballet dancers as part of the research partnership between The Australian Ballet and La Trobe University.
-Sue has presented at conferences around the world, including the International Association of Dance Medicine and Science Conferences and the IOC World Conference on Prevention of Injury and Illness in Sport in Monaco, and lectures regularly throughout Australia.
+Sue has presented at conferences around the world, including the International Association of Dance Medicine and Science Conferences and the IOC World Conference on Prevention of Injury and Illness in Sport in Monaco, and lectures regularly throughout Australia and Europe.
 She provided physiotherapy for Sylvie Guillem's tours throughout Japan with Tokyo Ballet (2000-2015), and for the ‘New Universe of Manuel Legris’ program in Tokyo (2010).
-Sue was nominated for an Australian Dance Award in the category ‘Services to Dance’ in 2017 and 2018.
 She received a La Trobe University Distinguished Alumni Award in 2018.
-Sue has also been a consultant physiotherapist at North Melbourne Football Club.
+Sue has also consulted for AFL, Cricket Australia, Tennis Australia, Victorian Institute of Sport, NBL and professional sports teams overseas.
+Sue was made a Member of the Order in 2020.

 Megan’s unique dual role, as Ballet Mistress and Rehabilitation Specialist, forms part of the artistic teaching team as well as the artistic health team.
 In the rehabilitation setting she links a dancer’s strength and conditioning training with company class, methodically supporting the rebuilding and refining of a dancer’s technique following injury.
 She also provides daily class, individual coaching sessions on technical development and rehearses repertoire.